herotechcourse/spring-ecommerce-product/README.md

 - [x] `update()` - query to database to update a product
 - [x] `delete()` - query to database to delete a product

+JdbcProductDAO : ProductDAO

+- [x] `existsByName()` - query to database to get count of product with the name

+### Service

+ProductService

+- [x] is a service layer between `ProductController` and `JdbcProductDAO`
+- [x] `insert()` takes 'ProductForm' which is validated with `jakarta` from controller, and validate the product name exists by name or not from DAO, then insert the product if it is valid

 ### Controller